tfulanchan/kau-docs/docs/486/ch8.md

 They identified the revenue models, summarized as Commission, Advertising, Mark-up, Production, Referral-based, Subscription-based, and Fee-for-service based.

-Along the dimension of commerce strategy, they identified five main categories: BB (business to business), BC (business to consumer), PP (person to person or peer to peer, also known as consumer to consumer-CC), CB (consumer to business), and BE (business to employee).
+Along the dimension of commerce strategy, they identified five main categories: B2B (business to business), B2C (business to consumer), P2P (person to person or peer to peer, also known as consumer to consumer-C2C), C2B (consumer to business), and B2E (business to employee).

 In terms of pricing models, they identified five separate categories: fixed pricing, one-to-one bargaining, auctions, reverse auctions, and barter.